garyzhubc/STAT406-2017/Lecture10/README.md

     ## 222 2.0196e-07    249 0.0016676 0.27151 0.046227
     ## 223 1.0000e-08    250 0.0016674 0.27153 0.046227

-It is probably better and easier to find this optimal value programatically.
+It is probably better and easier to find this optimal value *programatically* as follows:

 ``` r
 ( b <- bos.to$cptable[which.min(bos.to$cptable[,"xerror"]),"CP"] )